Majokko Tickle: Story

-Chiko, a shy Japanese schoolgirl, receives a book as a gift from her father on her eleventh birthday.
+Chiko, a shy Japanese schoolgirl, receives a book as a gift from her father on her thirteenth birthday.
 When Chiko opens the book, she releases Tickle (pronounced "Chikkuru" in Japanese, similarly to "Chiko"), a mischievous witch who was imprisoned inside the book for playing pranks on people.
 At first, Chiko doesn't believe Tickle is a witch, and tells her to prove it.
 Tickle delivers Chiko's scarf to her friend Miko (who had just moved to Hokkaido, and promised to be around for Chiko's birthday).
 Once Chiko realizes the truth, she is happy to befriend Tickle.
 Tickle casts a spell, and Chiko is surprised when her mother tells her and her "sister" Tickle to come down for dinner.
 Tickle reveals that in order to avoid awkward questions about where she came from, she will pass herself off as Chiko's twin sister.
 Tickle uses her powers to solve everyday problems and, of course, to continue playing tricks on people (particularly Chiko's annoying kid sister, Hina).

 Like other magical girls, Tickle has a special phrase she uses to cast a spell: "Maharu Tamara Furampa" (translated as "Sparkle, Twinkle, Magic will be").

 Although the series is mostly light-hearted and whimsical, episodes contain a few serious themes, such as children being teased for being overweight or ugly.
 The series also features a reversal of expectations, as Tickle is from another world, and does things in her own unique way.